 Well, that’s great…but it’s not the reality for most of us.
-Our anxiety and stress is, unfortunately, fairly predictable…given the way most of us think about the Holidays.
+Our anxiety and stress are, unfortunately, fairly predictable…given the way, most of us think about the Holidays.
 Our thinking isn’t “wrong.”
-It is however…stress-filled!
+It is, however…stress-filled!
 Here are three secrets that help you calm that stress!

 Avoid the thought poison of focusing on events out of your control.
 Instead: Focus only on what you can directly change or influence.

 One of the secrets to living comfortably is to keep our attention on what we can control, rather than getting caught up in events out of our control.
-It’s a simple, bur remarkably important secret to happiness.
+It’s a simple, but the remarkably important secret to happiness.

 When I focus on what’s in my control, I stay in my “thought business.”
 When I wander into your thoughts, your behavior, your decisions, your good (or bad) choices…I end up in your business.
 No peace to be found there.

 Want to feel better?
 Then resolve to drop any thoughts, worries, or ideas about events or actions that are outside of your direct influence.
-Focus your attention only to those circumstances within your control and within your influence, and do your best with each of those.
+Focus your attention only on those circumstances within your control and your influence, and do your best with each of those.

 Focus on what you want; not on what you “don’t want.”

 This is also a very simple concept; however, mastering it can bring tremendous stress relief.

 We seem to have a built-in tendency to get hooked on our “don’t wants” and spend our fear-based energy-generating more and more worry about imagined events we want to avoid.
 It’s painful, and it’s stressful.
 For example: